Drugs & Medications - Tetra Formula oral

 What you should do about this interaction:

-Make sure your healthcare professional (e.g.doctor or pharmacist) know that you are taking these medicines together.
-Do not take more than the recommended amount of dextromethorphan.If you experience muscle twitching, tremors, shivering or stiffness, fever, heavy sweating, heart palpitations, restlessness, confusion, agitation, trouble with coordination, or severe diarrhea contact your doctor right away.Your healthcare professionals may already be aware of this interaction and may be monitoring you for it.
+Contact your healthcare professionals (e.g doctor or pharmacist) about taking these medications together.
+Let your doctor know right away if you notice an irregular heartbeat, dizziness, fainting episodes, or if you have increased side effects from your medicine.Your healthcare professionals may already be aware of this interaction and may be monitoring you for it.
 Do not start, stop, or change the dosage of any medicine before checking with them first.